bluzDK/bluz-docs/docs/tutorials/states.md

 ## Connected Mode

 In connected mode, bluz can talk to the cloud and the central device, and perform all online activities.

+## Safe Mode

+Safe Mode is entered automatically when there is an issue detected with the user app or after a Factory Reset.
+This can happen when moving to a new version of firmware as the dependency may have changed, and bluz needs to update its system firmware.
+To exit Safe Mode, connect bluz to the Particle Cloud, if any system updates are needed then it will automatically download them.
+Once this step is complete, you can flash new user app code.